tyrelchambers/portfolio-2021/blog/what-is-the-css-box-model.md

 ## Margin

-The last property in our CSS box model is the margin.
+The last property in our CSS box model is the margin represented by the teal area.
 It adds space to the external area of an element whereas padding adds space to the internal space.
 The border can be though of the dividing line between the two.

 <div style={{ backgroundColor: "cyan", display: "flex", alignItems: "center", justifyContent: "center" }}>
   <div style={{ padding: "10px", width: "100%", backgroundColor: "tomato", border: "5px solid green", margin: "10px",  }}>